 Ball rolling is a simple idea.
 A person or persons get inside a huge ball, like being inside a massive spherical bubble wrap, the ball is filled with some water, and then rolled down a hill.
 Sounds fun to me.

 OGO is ball rolling from the inventors.
 After setting up ‘Zorb’ around 10 years ago, Andrew Akers has now set up a new business called OGO.
 The differences between them are that OGO has longer hills and rounder balls, which means faster ball rolling.
 Also, the balls are made by Andrew’s brother, who makes them on the same site in Rotorua.

 OGO have a sidewinder track that zig zags down their hill, as well as two straight tracks side by side for races.
 They have a safety certificate that, at the time of printing, Zorb do not have.
 OGO also provide 2 hot tubs at the bottom of their hill after noticing some families were apprehensive to go into a hot tub with a rowdy group of backpackers.
-The final difference to note is when we Tweeted asking which company was better to ball roll with, OGO replied immediately and Zorb never even bothered.
+The final difference to note is when I Tweeted asking which company was better to ball roll with, OGO replied immediately and Zorb never even bothered.

-We visited OGO (Outdoor Gravity Orb) on a trip to Rotorua, you can read more about that trip here.
+I visited OGO (Outdoor Gravity Orb) on a trip to Rotorua, you can read more about that trip here.

 OGO is located just on the edge of Rotorua, and if you approach the town via Ngongotaha Road you can’t miss OGO.
 They even have a disused ball next to their road sign!

 I rocked up around 9.30am, parked in the car park and waddled through the early morning rain towards the office.
 The office looked like 5 changing rooms, a toilet and 2 hot tubs before I actually reached the other side and saw the warm and cosy spot filled with OGO staff milling around.